ava12/llx/README.md

 # Universal LL(*) parser library

 The goal is to create a library suitable for making different parsing tools (translators, linters, style checkers/formatters, etc.).
-It is not meant to be super-fast or to be able to process gigabyte files.
+It is not meant to be superfast or to be able to process gigabyte files.
 Grammars are described in EBNF-like language, but unlike most parser generators this library does not generate _parsers_, only _data_ used by the built-in parser.

-This README assumes that the reader is familiar with the terms like «parser», «lexer», «grammar», «token», «terminal», «non-terminal».
+This README assumes that the reader is familiar with the terms like «parser», «lexer», «grammar», «token», «syntax tree».

-Parser uses finite-state machine with a stack for non-terminals.
-The bottom of the stack is the root non-terminal (representing the whole grammar), and the top is the current one.
-Non-terminal is pushed on the stack when it is expanded and dropped from the stack when all tokens it was expanded to are consumed by the parser.
+Parser uses finite-state machine with a stack for syntax tree nodes.
+Parser itself does not keep the whole syntax tree, only the node being processed and its ancestors are stored in the stack, a node is dropped as soon as parser consumes all tokens forming that node and its descendants.

-Parser does not build parse tree by default, it allows using token and non-terminal hooks instead.
-A token hook is triggered when a new token is read from source file.
-A non-terminal hook is triggered when parser starts or finishes processing a non-terminal, or when a token is consumed.
+Parser allows using two types of hooks:

+  - token hooks are triggered when a new token is fetched from lexer;
+  - node hooks are triggered when a syntax tree node is pushed on stack or dropped, a nested node is processed or a token is consumed by parser.

 Usage is: